 Every project, no matter how different they are (and they are!) share some general characteristics the project responsible and stakeholders must be informed.
 In our case, we will divide those needs in two general aspects which are missing on Jira, at least on its native version:

-Once the decision to use Jira and Profields is taken because they fulfill the team needs and adapt to its capacity, and has been identified which project-specific areas will be tracked down with the tool, we proceed to mention important benefits this solution will provide:
+Once the decision to use Jira and Projectrak (formerly Profields) is taken because they fulfill the team needs and adapt to its capacity, and has been identified which project-specific areas will be tracked down with the tool, we proceed to mention important benefits this solution will provide:

 No matter whether you follow Agile practices or use a more traditional method or methodology.
-Performing project tracking with Jira and Profields is transparent to the method because it does not focus in how you do things, instead, Profields focuses in the collaboration among managers and teams by means of project data, so we get an answer to these questions:
+Performing project tracking with Jira and Projectrak is transparent to the method because it does not focus in how you do things, instead, Projectrak focuses in the collaboration among managers and teams by means of project data, so we get an answer to these questions:

 → Which is the status of a project?

 → Which is its business objective?

 Customize and rehuse project properties, and convert them in layouts within Projectrak (formerly Profields) in order to get tailored information about your projects with a simple view.

 Teams using only Jira assign tasks in an individual manner, and to collaborate at issues level by adding Projectrak to the equation, it allows users to collaborate at a project level.
 Users will be able to manage information about their projects, and stakeholders will be kept up to date through notifications.

 Keep every person involved in a project up to the date (or the people who need to be informed about) by automating email notification deliveries every time a project changes in Jira by adding Projectrak to the equation.